polyswarm/hive/README.md

 curl http://localhost:31337/balances/<address>/eth
 ```

-## Find polyswarmd.yml so users can get use run their own

-1. Connect to droplet
-2. `cat /root/contracts/polyswarmd.yml`

 ## Timeouts

 Sometimes, when building the hive the file provisioner will fail.
 This is a problem that arises within terraform using a bastion host (as we are).
 Just run `./launch_hive.sh` with the same region again, and it should succeed.